eou/php-parser/plugin/DEV.md

-# Development Notes
+# Development Instruction

+A general guidence for developing plugins based on this php-parser.

 ## Structure

-- `lexer.js` tokenizes the string for helping the parser to build the AST from its grammar.
+- `src/lexer.js` tokenizes the string for helping the parser to build the AST from its grammar.
-- `parser.js` builds the AST tree from the lexer.
+- `src/parser.js` builds the AST tree from the lexer.
-- `ast.js` provides the visualization of the AST structure (You can see the AST as a DOM document).
+- `src/ast.js` provides the visualization of the AST structure (You can see the AST as a DOM document).
   - `/src/ast/node.js` defines generic AST node type.

 ---